 Step 1: Plan your study

-To properly plan ahead, first clarify:
+To properly plan your usability study, first, clarify:

-- The product to test: Are you onboarding a mobile app, a website filtering system, or a kiosk interface prototype?
+The product to test: Are you onboarding a mobile app, a website filtering system, or a kiosk interface prototype?

 - Who are they?